xx1231580/BudgetTracker/resources/design-document.md

 ### 4.2.
 Out of Scope

-Will not be providing financial advice or recommendations
+Providing financial advice or recommendations.

+Connecting to a bank for financial information.

 _The functionality here does not need to be accounted for in your design._

 # 5. Proposed Architecture Overview

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._
+I will be setting up my classes based on the DAO Pattern.
+This will allow me to separate my back end from databases I use and will properly facilitate the functionality I want.
+My application will have general CRUD functionality and will use multiple dynamoDB tables for budgets, user information, and expenses.
+I will use Request and Result objects to represent this information, so I may receive and process that information.

 # 6. API

 ## 6.1.
 Public Models

-IncomeModel BudgetModel ExpenseModel
+UserModel BudgetModel ExpenseModel

-Get Monthly income endpoint: accepts get request a returns the corresponding IncomeModel
+Get Monthly income endpoint: accepts get request a returns the corresponding UserModel

 Get Budget endpoint: accepts get request and return the corresponding BudgetModel

 Create Budget: accepts a post request to create a budget:

-Create Income: accepts a post request to clarify monthly income
+Create Income: accepts a post request to clarify monthly income in user table

 Update Budget/Income: accepts a put request to update monthly income/budget